 - Specification of Matterhorn METS (German)

-Presentations of Matterhorn METS:
+Presentations and papers of Matterhorn METS:

 - Tobias Wildi.
 PREMIS in METS: Die beiden Datenmodelle Matterhorn METS und Archivematica.
 Nestor-Praktikertag 2018: Metadaten für die digitale Langzeitarchivierung und der Metadatenstandard PREMIS.
 Frankfurt am Main, 6.
 Juni 2018.